nsaunders/demitasse/examples/webpack/README.md

    system.

-Note that, of these, val-loader is likely the only library that is strictly required for CSS extraction.
+Note that, of these, val-loader is likely the only library that is strictly required for demitasse's CSS extraction.
 Beyond that, you can choose whatever mix of tools best suits your use case and personal preferences.

 ## How it works